6 Inch Flow Meters (DN150): Types, Flow Ranges & Selection Guide

 Updated: April 10, 2026

 Flow meter calibration is the process of comparing a meter’s output against a traceable reference standard and adjusting it to minimize measurement error.
 Every flow meter drifts over time due to wear, fouling, or process changes.
 Without regular calibration, a 1% error on a custody transfer meter handling 10,000 barrels per day means roughly 100 barrels of unaccounted product.
 This guide covers the main calibration methods, step-by-step procedures, recommended intervals, and field calibration techniques that work without removing the meter from the line.
+See calibrating a rotary torque transducer in the field for the engineer’s full decision tree.

 Contents